 Jobs in Europe

 In Europe, it is completely legal for member citizens of the European Community (including Swiss) to work during their studies.
-In this way, cities like Berlin, Barcelona, Galway, Rome or Brighton, thanks to their size and/or vitality, form an ideal setting for finding a job which you will be able to combine with your classes or which you allow you to extend your stay onsite.
-Each of our partner schools, veritable showcases of their city, will be able to guide you and advise you in an efficient manner in your job search.
-And if you add to this the effect of 'word of mouth', the various student promotions which follow each other and intersect, the "former students" who exchange their tips and recommendations and share their experience with the "new students" they've met in from of the notice board of available jobs...it's a "mine of information" which awaits you!
+In this way, cities like Berlin, Barcelona, Galway, Rome or Brighton, thanks to their size and/or vitality, make an ideal setting for finding a job which you will be able to combine with your classes or which will allow you to extend your stay onsite.
+Each of our partner schools, veritable experts on their city, will be able to guide and advise you in an efficient manner in your job search.
+And if you add to this the effect of “word of mouth”, the various student promotions which follow each other and intersect, the former students who exchange their tips and recommendations and share their experience with the new students they've met in from of the notice board of available jobs...it's a "goldmine of information" which awaits you!

-The Job Club meets up regularly and all of the interested students can participate in it for free.
+The Job Club meets up regularly and any interested students can participate for free.
 There, you will find:

-• useful information on the laws in force, employees' rights, insurance, minimum wage, etc.
+- useful information on the current laws, employees' rights, insurance, minimum wage, etc.

-The main areas which offer numerous possibilites for finding a job are:
+The main areas which offer numerous possibilities for finding a job are:

 Jobs in Australia and New Zealand

 On the other side of the planet, under the Tropic of Capricorn, in New Zealand or in Australia, the "Working Holiday Visa" is a very good opportunity to combine studies, work and exploring.
 The few weeks at the school will allow you to "land" smoothly, acclimate and consolidate your level of English (courses from 2 to 16 weeks in Australia and from 2 to 12 weeks in New Zealand).
 Then, time for adventure!
 You will be able to dedicate the rest of the year to working, travelling and covering the length and breadth of these lands of legends.